 General Obligation Bond Passthrough Worksheets

-A landlord may pass through to tenants a portion of the increase in the landlord’s property tax bill resulting from the repayment of general obligation bonds approved by the voters.
+A landlord may pass through to tenants a portion of the landlord’s property tax bill resulting from the increase in repayment of general obligation bonds approved by the voters.

 The landlord is not required to file a petition with the Rent Board for approval of the Bond Measure Passthrough.
 However, the landlord must use the Bond Measure Passthrough Worksheet in order to calculate the passthrough.
 To impose the passthrough, a copy of the completed Worksheet must be provided to the tenant in addition to a written notice of rent increase.
 You can download copies of the Bond Measure Passthrough Worksheets at the links shown below.
 The Worksheets are also available at our office.

-Only tenants in residence as of November 1st of the applicable tax year are eligible for the Bond Measure Passthrough.
 The passthrough must be imposed at the time of the annual rent increase, on the tenant’s rent increase anniversary date.
-It does not become part of the tenant’s base rent, and it must be discontinued after the tenant has paid the passthrough for the number of months specified on Line 7 of the passthrough worksheet.
+It does not become part of the tenant’s base rent, and it must be discontinued after the tenant has paid the passthrough for the number of months specified on Line 8 of the passthrough worksheet.

 There is a different Worksheet for each tax year, since the percentage of the property tax rate attributable to repayment of general obligation bonds varies from year to year.